jamessherburn/nvim-config/README.md

    alias nvim-config='nvim ~/.config/nvim/init.vim'
    ```
 4. Reload your shell configuration file or restart your terminal.
+5. Open nvim anywhere and run `:PlugInstall` to install the plugins.

 # Key Bindings
 - `nvim .` to open the current directory in NVIM.